firstpersoncode/mockingjar/README.md

 ## Overview

 MockingJar is a modern web application that combines visual schema building with data generation, AI and advanced recovery system.
-Built with Next.js 15, Material UI, and Anthropic Claude, it enables developers, QA engineers, and data analysts to create complex JSON structures and generate realistic test data through natural language prompts.
+Built with Next.js 15, Material UI, Anthropic Claude, and **[MockingJar Library](https://www.npmjs.com/package/mockingjar-lib)** as the core engine, it enables developers, QA engineers, and data analysts to create complex JSON structures and generate realistic test data through natural language prompts.

+**Project Focus**: This application is primarily a frontend project that includes backend API routes for authentication and data generation integration.
+The core functionality for schema management, data generation, and validation is handled by the **[mockingjar-lib](https://www.npmjs.com/package/mockingjar-lib)** package, while this project provides the visual interface and user experience.

 ---